7 Ways to Apply Sunscreen Without Moisturizer

 Best Practices for Direct Sunscreen Application

-Use about a quarter teaspoon of product for your face and neck.
+Most experts suggest using about a quarter teaspoon of product for your face and neck.
 Apply in sections—forehead, cheeks, nose, and chin—then blend outwards.
-Wait at least 15 minutes before heading out.
+It's generally recommended to wait at least 15 minutes before heading out to allow the sunscreen to set properly.

 Suitable Skin Types for This Method

-This technique works brilliantly for oily and combination skin types.
-If you've got normal skin that doesn't feel tight after cleansing, you're also sorted for this approach.
+This technique does the trick for oily and combination skin types.
+If you've got normal skin that doesn't feel tight after cleansing, you're also well-suited for this approach.

 2. Layering Sunscreen Over Serums